 - 1. Add a new button, or select an existing button. - 2.
-Under the 'Function' group bar, select Alternate GC Receipt from the 'Action' drop-down list. - 3.
+Under the 'Function' group bar, select Alternate GC Receipt from the 'Action' drop-down list.
+This is the - 3.
 Select the language you want in effect each time you start a new check from the 'Default language' drop-down list.